Lecrapouille/gdcef/README.md

 used in Godot scripts (gdscript) but feel free to help us implement other features.

-A minimal CEF example is given.
-It is automatically compiled by the Python 3 install `./build.py`.
+A 2D and 3D CEF demos are given.
+They is automatically compiled by the Python 3 install `./build.py` (see the concerned [README](examples/README.md) for more
+information: what are demos, how to compile them).
 A concrete Godot application using CEF can be find [here](https://github.com/stigmee/stigmee).

 *IMPORTANT:* This current repository is a fork of [this original repo](https://github.com/stigmee/gdnative-cef) (GPLv3) with a more permissive